Find Out More

 Many international organizations work to protect seals from clubbing and hunting.
-One is the International Fund f o r An i mal Welfare , an organization with U.S. headquarters in Yarmouth, MA , 800.932.4329.
-On the website, click "Join Campaigns," then select "Save Seals."
+One is the International Fund for Animal Welfare, an organization with U.S. headquarters in Yarmouth Port, MA, 800.932.4329.

-Find out about the Protect S e als Network and how to assist one of the dozens of organizations working together to oppose Canadian seal-hunting , on the website of The Humane Society of the United States .
+Find out about the Protect Seals Network and how to assist one of the dozens of organizations working together to oppose Canadian seal-hunting, on the website of Humane Society International.

 The idea of having a basket of "fidget objects" available during session activities comes from Sally Patton, author, workshop leader and advocate for children with special needs.
 It is a simple, inexpensive way to include and welcome children who find it difficult to sit still or who learn better while moving.